gokyle/filecache/README.md

 The `Kilobyte`, `Megabyte`, and `Gigabyte` constants are provided as a convience when setting cache sizes.

-You can transparently read and cache a file using `RetrieveFile  (and `RetrieveFileString`); if the file is not in the cache, it will be read from the file system and returned; the cache will start a background thread to cache the file.
+You can transparently read and cache a file using `ReadFile  (and `ReadFileString`); if the file is not in the cache, it will be read from the file system and returned; the cache will start a background thread to cache the file.
 Similarly, the `WriterFile` method will write the file to the specified `io.Writer`.
 For example, you could create a `FileServer` function along the lines of

 ```
    func FileServer(w http.ResponseWriter, r *http.Request) {